Last Updated on 14 August 2023 by Poorna & Brinda

 - You need to stay an extra day in Hunder.
-Turtuk can be done as a comfortable one day road trip from Hunder.
-We strongly suggest you to do this which will also get a chance to see last Indian village – Thanng – and also the India – Pakistan border.
+Turtuk can be done as a comfortable one-day road trip from Hunder.
+We strongly suggest you do this which will also get a chance to see the last Indian village – Thanng – and also the India – Pakistan border.

-- This is a fantastic drive along the Shyok river.
-The landscape is awesome with colourful mountains on one side and wide river on the other side
+- This is a fantastic drive along the Shyok River.
+The landscape is awesome with colourful mountains on one side and a wide river on the other side

 - Leave after breakfast.
-A three-hour drive will take you toe the small town of Turtuk.
+A three-hour drive will take you to the small town of Turtuk.
 You are now in Baltistan which is spread between India and Pakistan!

-- This is the last Indian town before Pakistan border.
+- This is the last Indian town before the Pakistan border.
 Explore the beautiful town and have lunch.
-Drive upto the last village of Thang and get an opportunity to see the India – Pakistan border with good briefing y Army team there .
+Drive up to the last village of Thang and get an opportunity to see the India – Pakistan border with a good briefing from the Army team there.

 - After lunch Return to Diskit.